Snowflake-Labs/terraform-provider-snowflake/docs/resources/grant_privileges_to_account_role.md

 - `in_database` (String)
 - `in_schema` (String)

+## Known limitations
+- Setting the `CREATE SNOWFLAKE.ML.ANOMALY_DETECTION` or `CREATE SNOWFLAKE.ML.FORECAST` privileges on schema results in a permadiff because of the probably incorrect Snowflake's behavior of `SHOW GRANTS ON <object_type> <object_name>`.
+More in the [comment](https://github.com/Snowflake-Labs/terraform-provider-snowflake/issues/2651#issuecomment-2022634952).

 ## Import

 ~> **Note** All the ..._name parts should be fully qualified names (where every part is quoted), e.g. for schema object it is `"<database_name>"."<schema_name>"."<object_name>"`